agajera/crime_prediction/README.md

 Feel free to contact me at gajeraa@lakeheadu.ca

 ### License
-This project is not Licensed
+This project is not Licensed.

 ### Project Status
 This project is completed and got accuracy above 80% for all models which I have used, however improvements can be made in terms of accuracy.